soundasleep/jevon.org/wiki/emberjs.md

 {{view Ember.TextField valueBinding="content.data" id="content.field_id"}}
 [/code]

-You need to instead use:
+You need to instead use a `viewName` and reference this with a `bind-attr`:

 [code hbs]
 <label {{bind-attr for="view.textField.elementId"}}> {{content.label}}</label>